 If you received bone marrow from someone else, you may develop signs of graft-versus-host disease (GVHD).
 Ask your health care provider to tell you what signs of GVHD you should watch for.

 Take good care of your mouth.
 Dry mouth or sores from medicines you need to take for the bone marrow transplant can lead to an increase in bacteria in your mouth.
 The bacteria can cause mouth infections, which can spread to other parts of your body.

 - Brush your teeth and gums 2 to 3 times a day for 2 to 3 minutes each time.
 Use a toothbrush with soft bristles.

 - Let your toothbrush air dry between brushings.

 - Floss gently once a day.

 Rinse your mouth 4 times a day with a salt and baking soda solution.
-(Mix one half teaspoon, or 2.5 mL, of salt and one half teaspoon. or 2.5 mL, of baking soda in 8 ounces or 240 milliliters of water.)
+(Mix one half teaspoon, or 2.5 grams, of salt and one half teaspoon or 2.5 grams, of baking soda in 8 ounces or 240 milliliters of water.)